Ticking the right box

 The problem with residing in a musical genre is that the limitations are then placed upon you, rap or hip hop is still largely dominated by black males and once females enter the game there is a sudden whiff of collaborate or compete.
 Recently we've seen such incidents in the case of Azelia Banks who's fired shots at everyone from Lil Kim to Angel Haze to Iggy Azelea.
 Nicki Minaj is a prime example of limitations, conflicted with her music and sound wanting to please yet wanting to sell, so much so that her album was like a civil war.
-Identities were created in order for her to create songs and hip pop sounds like Super Bass and Starships with the latter going onto sell 7 million, (a stat and feat not many can achieve), in which she can forever boast about (another trait of rap) yet it also seemed she wanted to remain or seem to remain a rapper a hip hop musician with rhymes, flows and lyrics perfected and well crafted but when you look at her last album and put it aside someone like Kanye it seems a sloppy conflicted mess non the less she's pushed boundaries and has allowed for rapping to be seen and appreciated by many who would usually have given it a pass.
-Either way she still has records out there that others can accept although her hip hop fans are less accepting than her pop fans which is an issue if she does what she says and the 3rd album returns to her roots.
+Identities were created in order for her to create songs and hip pop sounds like Super Bass and Starships with the latter going onto sell 7 million, (a stat and feat not many can achieve), in which she can forever boast about (another trait of rap) yet it also seemed she wanted to remain or seem to remain a rapper, a hip hop musician with rhymes, flows and lyrics perfected and well crafted but when you look at her last album and put it aside someone like Kanye it seems a sloppy conflicted mess.
+Yet Nicki has still pushed boundaries and has allowed for rapping to be seen and appreciated by many who would usually have given it a pass and she still has records out there that others can accept although her hip hop fans are less accepting than her pop fans, but her pop fans or pop presence has allowed her to sell in the quantities she has sold.

 Its not only hip hop that has the purist crying out, it was also 'Indie' 'Grime' 'Garage' with all the talk of signing and selling out by wanting to make the music their art and craft heard by a wider range of people.
 Of course the industry neglected many trying to commercialize them and then creating their own clones of the sound and with certain aspects of genres seen as the enemy of the state (the government shutting down So Solid) there were legitimate reasons in some circumstances to be upset.